mozilla/properties-to-ftl/README.md

 Because so many things change, it's unlikely that the script will catch everything.
 Where possible, a comment `/* L10N-FIXME */` is injected immediately after points in the source that require human attention.
-Additionally, the effects of making functions that contain formatting calls `async` will need to be reviewed.

 ## TODO